MeshInspector/MeshLib/readme.md

  - Iterative Closest Points (ICP), two meshes aligning
    - Point to point,
    - Point to plane.
+### Upcoming features
+We plan to add computed-tomography reconstruction in MeshLib (already present in MeshInspector).
+Please write us if you like to see some other features.

 # Build
 ## Build with VS2019 on Windows